 If you want to stick to the minimum installments throughout the year, supplement them with at least one big extra payment.
 Many people make an extra payment or two during the first few years of the loan to save on interest and pay it off sooner.
 Common instances include tax refund time, company bonuses or other times when you have additional, disposable income.

 Note that if you have high-interest credit card debt, it’s best to put additional money there – you’ll save much more.
 And, if you’re drowning in credit card debt, Truliant can help with that too.
-We offer debt consolidation loans that allow you to pay off your debt at a much lower rate, typically.
+We offer credit union auto loans, personal loans and debt consolidation loans that allow you to pay off your debt at a much lower rate, typically.

 Pay More Than the Minimum Payments

 You probably agreed to the loan based on the affordability of the minimum payments.
-However, if you can pay a little more than these standard installments, it's possible to pay off your auto loan a year or two earlier.
+However, if you can pay a little more than these standard installments, it's possible that you can pay off car loan early, maybe a year or two earlier.
 This can save you around a thousand dollars or more in your total auto loan costs.

 For example, let's say you took out a $20,000 loan at 5% interest for a 60-month loan term.
 The minimum payment would be $377 a month, and it would cost you $22,645 at the end of the loan.
 You'll end up paying $2,645 in interest payments.